ubiquity/xp.ubq.fi/docs/progress.md

 ## Current Status

 The Developer Performance Analytics Dashboard project is currently in the **initial planning and architecture phase**.
-We are documenting the requirements, system architecture, and implementation approach before beginning development.
+We are documenting essential requirements and a simple, straightforward approach focused on rapidly developing an MVP rather than comprehensive planning for a full-featured system.

 ### Phase Completion